OCA/server-tools/auto_backup_fs_file/readme/CONTEXT.md

 - Automating backup processes in multi-environment setups, such as multi-company or multi-website configurations.

 APPROACH:
 The module extends the backup functionality from the `auto_backup` module by introducing a method that allows storing the resulting backup using an `fsspec` implementation.
 This is achieved through the integration of the `fs_file` from [storage repository](https://github.com/OCA/storage).
 The module leverages the `fsspec` library to provide a flexible and extensible interface for interacting with various filesystems.
 It automates the backup process by exporting Odoo instance data and storing it in the specified filesystem.

+  Backup file cleanup is handled automatically based on the **Days to Keep** configuration.
+When expired backup records are removed, the physical backup files are not deleted synchronously.
+Instead, the module delegates file deletion to the `fs_attachment` garbage collector (GC), which marks files for deferred removal and physically deletes them during Odoo's autovacuum cron cycle.
+This two-phase approach ensures transactional safety: files are only removed once the GC confirms no database record still references them.

 Additionally, it allows users to download the backups for local storage or further processing.

 USEFUL INFORMATION:
 - **Dependencies**: This module depends on the `fsspec` library, its relevant filesystem implementations, and the `fs_file` addon from OCA/storage.
 Ensure the required `fsspec` plugins are installed for your target filesystem.